hove-io/navitia/documentation/slate/source/includes/index.md

 The public transport data are provided by networks that provide their timetables as open data.

-Some data improvement are achieved by Canal TP.
+Some data improvement are achieved by Kisio Digital.

-### About Canal TP
+### About Kisio Digital

-[Canal TP](http://www.canaltp.fr) is the editor of *navitia*.
+[Kisio Digital](http://www.canaltp.fr) is the editor of *navitia*.
 We are a company based in Paris, leader in France for public transport information systems.

 If you speak French, visit our technical blog <http://labs.canaltp.fr> .